AI-Knights/Privacy-Policy-Terms-for-Ovation-App/README.md

 Ovation ("App", "Platform", "Service") respects your privacy and is committed to protecting your personal information.

-By accessing or using the application, you agree to the following Privacy Policy and Terms.
+By accessing or using the application, you agree to this Privacy Policy and Terms.

 ---

-# 🔐 Privacy Policy
+## 🔐 Privacy Policy

-## 1. Information We Collect
+### 1. Information We Collect

-We may collect:
+We may collect the following types of information:

 - Name and username
 - Email address
 - Profile picture
 - Uploaded videos and captions
-- Device information
+- Device information (device model, operating system version)
-- Usage data and analytics
+- Usage data and analytics (app interactions, performance data)

 ---

-## 2. How We Use Information
+### 2. How We Use Information

-Your information is used to:
+We use collected information to:

-- Create and manage your account
+- Create and manage user accounts
-- Provide platform functionality
+- Provide core app functionality
 - Improve performance and user experience
-- Send notifications
+- Send important notifications and updates
-- Maintain platform security
+- Maintain platform security and prevent abuse

 ---

-## 3. Data Security
+### 3. Data Security

-We use secure authentication and token-based session management to protect user data.
+We use secure authentication systems and token-based sessions to protect user data.

-However, no platform can guarantee complete security.
-Users are responsible for maintaining password confidentiality.
+However, no system is 100% secure.
+Users are responsible for keeping their account credentials confidential.

 ---

-## 4. User Content
+### 4. User Content

+- Users may upload videos, captions, and other content.
-Videos and content you upload may be publicly visible depending on privacy settings.
+- Depending on privacy settings, content may be publicly visible.

-You retain ownership of your content.
+- Users retain full ownership of their content.
+- By uploading content, you grant us permission to display and distribute it within the platform.

 ---

-## 5. Third-Party Services
+### 5. Third-Party Services

-We may use third-party services such as:
+We may use third-party services, including:

-- Cloud hosting providers
+- Cloud hosting providers (e.g., AWS, Firebase)
 - Analytics tools
 - Push notification services

-These services operate under their own privacy policies.
+Each third-party service operates under its own privacy policy.

 ---

-## 6. Children’s Privacy
+### 6. Children’s Privacy

-Ovation is intended for users aged **13 and above**.
+Ovation is intended for users aged **13 years and above**.

-We do not knowingly collect personal information from children under 13.
+We do not knowingly collect personal data from children under 13.
+If such data is discovered, it will be deleted immediately.

 ---

-## 7. Account & Data Deletion
+### 7. Account & Data Deletion

-Users may request account deletion by contacting:
+Users may request account deletion at any time by contacting:

-📧 shellyraiter@gmail.com
+📧 Email: shellyraiter@gmail.com

-Account data will be permanently removed within a reasonable timeframe unless legally required otherwise.
+All personal data will be deleted within a reasonable timeframe unless legally required to retain it.

 ---

-# 📜 Terms & Conditions Summary
+## 📜 Terms & Conditions

 By using Ovation, you agree that:

 - You are at least 13 years old.
-- You will not upload illegal, abusive, or copyrighted content without permission.
+- You will not upload illegal, abusive, hateful, or copyrighted content without permission.
-- You are responsible for your account activity.
+- You are responsible for all activity under your account.
-- Ovation may suspend or terminate accounts that violate community guidelines.
+- Ovation may suspend or terminate accounts that violate community guidelines or terms.

-We reserve the right to update these policies at any time.
+- We may update these Terms and Privacy Policy at any time.
+Continued use of the app means acceptance of changes.

 ---

-# 📧 Contact Information
+## 📧 Contact Information

-For privacy or legal concerns:
+For privacy questions, support, or legal concerns:

-Email: shellyraiter@gmail.com
+- Email: **shellyraiter@gmail.com**

 ---

-© 2026 Ovation.
-All Rights Reserved.